MehulGoel1/Roshni-app/README.md

 After a quick test of the above approach which passed well, I wanted to augment the image data.
 As there weren't too many scenarios possible in the real world usage I applied only a few image augmentation techniques accommodating the following scenarios and all combinations of them: different brightness, hue of the camera flash, shaky and blurry picture, and the note at different angles in the picture.
 I had to click more pictures in outdoor lighting and in darkness with the flash on, as all my pictures until then were taken in indoor lighting and I could not simulate the other two scenarios well enough using any data augmentation libraries' functions.

-I could achiev 98% accuracy
+I could achieve 98% accuracy